-- 6. (1) The Commissioner may by regulations under this subsection - - (a) provide that the passenger landing fee shall be such sum other than that mentioned in section 3(1) as is prescribed in such regulations; - (b) make such provision as appears to be necessary or expedient for the purposes of this Ordinance. - (c) revoke, with or without replacement, or amend any regulations previously made under this section.
+- (a) provide that the passenger landing fee shall be such sum other than that mentioned in section 3(1) as is prescribed in such regulations; - (b) make such provision as appears to be necessary or expedient for the purposes of this Ordinance. - (c) revoke, with or without replacement, or amend any regulations previously made under this section. - 7.
+Section 7 of the South Georgia Museum Trust Ordinance is repealed.

-Repeal.
+Repeal